redwoodjs/redwoodjs-com-archive/docs/security.md

 ## Functions

-When deployed, a custom [serverless function](/docs/serverless-functions) is an open API endpoint and is your responsibility to secure appropriately.

-That means that that anyone can access your function and perform any tasks it's asked to do.
+When deployed, a [serverless function](/docs/serverless-functions) is an open API endpoint.
+That means anyone can access it and perform any tasks it's asked to do.
 In many cases, this is completely appropriate and desired behavior.
-But, there are often times you need to restrict access to a function and RedwoodJS can help you do that using a [variety of methods and approaches](/docs/serverless-functions#security-considerations).
+But there are often times you need to restrict access to a function, and Redwood can help you do that using a [variety of methods and approaches](/docs/serverless-functions#security-considerations).

 For details on how to keep your functions secure, please see the [Serverless functions & Security considerations](/docs/serverless-functions#security-considerations) section in the RedwoodJS documentation.